CityPulse/Resource-Manager/README.md

 CP_Resourcemanagement
 =====================

-The Resource Management componentis responsible for managing all Data Wrappers.
+The Resource Management component is responsible for managing all Data Wrappers.
 During runtime an application developer or the CityPulse framework operator can deploy new Data Wrappers to include data from new data streams.
 The folder "wrapper_dev" contains examplary Data Wrappers for traffic and parking data of the city of Aarhus, Denmark as well as weather, air quality and incidents of the city of Brasov, Romania.
 The Resource Management component can be used for the following types of scenarios:
 * Fetch live stream data via one or more Data wrappers
 * Replay historic data embedded in a Data wrapper